ai-hero/moments-tools/README.md

-# llm-tools
+# Starter-kit for the TribeAI LLM Hackathon

-Open sourcing a few common LLM Tools for the hackathon.
+Open sourcing a few common LLM Tools for the hackathon so that you start from a baseline.
+Feel free to fork as needed.

 ## Tools
 ### A Server.